CentreForDigitalHumanities/Welcome/README.md

 4. Authenticate using your Solis ID.
 This will make you a member of the organization and gives you permissions to create repositories and teams.
 5. Go to https://github.com/CentreForDigitalHumanities and start working.

+## Access to existing repositories
+If you require access to existing repositories, please contact the owner or reach out to: [ictenmedia@uu.nl](mailto:ictenmedia@uu.nl).

 ## GitHub at Utrecht University
 General information on how to get started can be found at the [Utrecht University Github organization page](https://github.com/UtrechtUniversity).
 - [Getting started with GitHub](https://github.com/UtrechtUniversity/getting-started)